rmeyerth/lard-site/docs/toolkit/error-handling.md

 }
 ```
 This extends the class ``ErrorToken`` which provides functionality to handle error types.
 It's sole purpose as can
-be seen from the pattern is to trap errors.
+be seen from the pattern is to define error types.
 You'll notice that errors have their own grammar keyword.
 This is so
 that when an error in your language is declared, it is assigned to the parent type ``ErrorHandler<T>`` and can
-be handled accordingly.
-The ``getErrorTypes`` method returns these references to be used for things like error
+be handled accordingly in grammar and elsewhere for special cases.
+The ``getErrorTypes`` method returns these references
-validation.
-This is so that if the code contained within the token to which this ``throws`` token is associated
+to be used for things like error validation.
+This is so that if the code contained within the token to which this
-(typically a Function variant) and a checked exception is being thrown by any children but not declared, an error
+``throws`` token is associated (typically a Function variant) and a checked exception is being thrown by any children
-will be thrown.
-Following normal operation, all checked exceptions must be declared if one is thrown downstream.
+but not declared, an error will be thrown.
+Following normal operation, all checked exceptions must be declared if one
-You'll also see that we've declared the name of our token throws (``super("throws", ErrorAction.THROWS);``) in
+is thrown downstream.
+You'll also see that we've declared the name of our token throws
-the constructor.
-We'll see that used in a single grammar reference in the grammar of our next token:
+(``super("throws", ErrorAction.THROWS);``) in the constructor.
+We'll see that used in a single grammar reference in the
+grammar of our next token:
 ```java
 public class FunctionToken extends Token<Void> implements TokenParameters {